Hunting Wachusett Reservoir Watershed Lands

 DWSP has designated a "Reservoir Zone" hunting area as the 2,800 acres around the Wachusett Reservoir within the boundary set by Routes 110, 12, 140, and 70.

-The Wachusett Controlled Deer hunt will take place from December 2 to December 31, including shotgun and primitive firearm seasons.
+The Wachusett Controlled Deer hunt will take place from October 19 to December 31 for the following types of hunting:

 The Reservoir Zone is open for white-tailed deer hunting ONLY.